Chart Color Schemes

 Infrastructure

-Scarness has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally
+Scarness has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely impacting the region.
-Notable projects include HBC Build Australia Mixed-Use Development, Marina Square Development, Hervey Bay Community Hub, and The Green Lifestyle Community.
-Relevant projects are detailed below.
+AreaSearch has identified nine projects that could impact this region.
+Notable ones are HBC Build Australia Mixed-Use Development, Marina Square Development, Hervey Bay Community Hub, and The Green Lifestyle Community.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.